slsa-framework/slsa/docs/spec/draft/threats.md

 to push a malicious version of the software.

-*Mitigation:* The source platform must have controls in place to prevent and detect abusive behavior from administrators (e.g. two-person approvals, audit logging).
+*Mitigation:* The source platform must have controls in place to prevent and detect abusive behavior from administrators (e.g. two-person approvals for changes to the infrastructure, audit logging).

 *Example 1:* GitHostingService employee uses an internal tool to push changes to the MyPackage source repo.
+Solution 1: employee cannot push changes without getting a co-worker to approve.
+Solution 2: changes are audited and the employee would be detected by internal security teams.

 *Example 2:* GitHostingService employee uses an internal tool to push a malicious version of the server to serve malicious versions of MyPackage sources to a specific CI/CD client but the regular version to everyone else, in order to hide tracks.
+Solution 1: employee cannot push malicious version without getting a co-worker to approve.
+Solution 2: changes are audited and the employee would be detected by internal security teams.

 *Example 3:* GitHostingService employee uses an internal tool to push a malicious version of the server that includes a backdoor allowing specific users to bypass branch protections.
 Adversary then uses this backdoor to submit a change to MyPackage without review.
+Solution 1: employee cannot push malicious version without getting a co-worker to approve.
+Solution 2: changes are audited and the employee would be detected by internal security teams.

 </details>
 <details><summary>Exploit vulnerability in SCM</summary>